yuanzi13/VR-CLD/README.md

 using eye-tracking signals.

 Due to ethical restrictions, raw participant data cannot be publicly released.
-A synthetic example dataset is provided to demonstrate the data format and preprocessing pipeline.
+Sample  data is provided to demonstrate the data format.
 ## License

 This project is released under the MIT License.